Parity-Checked Strassen Algorithm: Introduction

 This work starts from some fast matrix multiplications, inserts redundancies into those algorithms, and then concatenates them like a TPC does to its constituent codes.
-As long as our strategy stays close enough to the subcubic complexity, the threshold dominates the cubic ones of PDC and EPC.
+As long as our strategy stays close enough to the subcubic complexity, the threshold dominates the cubic ones of PDC and EPC, and is competitive against the $2R-1$ construction for small matrix sizes.
 Even if our thresholds exceed the competitors', there is a chance that our manager declares completion before theirs.
 This reflects the fact that TPC, even though having a bad minimum distance, performs fairly well in the stochastic, chaotic wild.